firstpromoter/fpr-instructions/integrations/javascript.md

 3. Add the below code into the head section of your website before.
 Preferably before the closing head tag `&lt;/head&gt;`
 4. Save your changes and publish.

+### Vue / React

+1. Find your main index.html file in your public folder
+2. Locate the `&lt;head&gt;` tag: The `&lt;head&gt;` tag is typically at the top of your  document, right after the opening `&lt;html&gt;` tag.
+3. Add the below code into the head section of your website before.
+Preferably before the closing head tag </head>  and save

 ```html
 &lt;script&gt;(function(w){w.fpr=w.fpr||function(){w.fpr.q = w.fpr.q||[];w.fpr.q[arguments[0]==&apos;set&apos;?&apos;unshift&apos;:&apos;push&apos;](arguments);};})(window);
 fpr(&quot;init&quot;, {cid:&quot;==cid=here==&quot;});